bauxiteDYS/SM-NT-Comp-Server-Validator/README.md

 Install the plugin and use `!validate` in chat or `sm_validate` in console and it will print in console all the non-default plugins on the server and any from the required list that were not present.

 Use `!listplugins` to list all plugins on server.

+Mostly intended for Tournament servers, just a guide for semi-competitive servers (PUG)